sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 ### File management

 Programs that create, delete, copy, rename, print, dump, list, and generally manupulate files and directories.

+### File modification

+Several text editors may be available to create and modify the content of files stored on disk or other storage devices.
+There may also be special commands to search contents of files or perform transformations of the text.

 ## G